 Students should continue to utilize their high school counselor, high school academic accommodations office, and high school counseling services as resources if they find themselves struggling in the Early Study Aspirations program.
 USM also offers the following resources and on-campus support to Early Study Aspirations students.
 You will learn about most of these resources during your on-campus Early Study Aspirations Orientation, a week or so before the start of USM classes.
-Information on many of these resources is also available on the Fall 2019 Checklist for Early Study Aspirations Students.

 Student ID Card

 Early Study Aspirations students can obtain a USM student ID card.
 This card also serves as their free METRO Bus Pass, USM library card, and pass to access on-campus fitness facilities*.
 To obtain an ID card, students must visit the Campus Card office on one of the three USM campuses:

 Visit the Campus Card webpage to learn more about how to use your student ID.

 Students must know their student ID number and have a valid government-issued photo ID (such as a driver's license or passport) with them in order to obtain their USM ID card.
 Students can find out their seven-digit ID number by logging into MaineStreet from the USM Portal, and clicking on “Student Self-Service” in the left-hand menu.
 Click on “Student Center” and the ID number will appear at the top-right of the page.